 The introduction and development of techniques such as confocal and multiphoton microscopy has altered imaging requirements from the conventional situation by enabling study of much thicker specimens, and the three-dimensional visualization of large specimen volumes, often involving some form of image deconvolution or reconstruction.
 The ability to image optical sections at large depths within a specimen, far removed from contact with the cover glass, changes the optical properties of the system in that the light traverses a medium that was not intended by design.
 Optical correction is optimized for the light distribution in a homogeneous medium adjacent to the cover glass, although in practice, the observation volume may be some distance away, and the distribution of light is dramatically affected by refractive index differences and by the distance of the focal plane from the glass.
 The resulting deviations cause a loss of resolution and signal intensity, and a focus shift.
 The reduction in resolution and image brightness that occurs in many instances when the plane of observation is moved from the specimen-glass interface to deeper regions in the specimen was noted in the mid-1980s by Stefan W. Hell and others, and became the subject of much research aimed at interpretation of the confocal fluorescence image.

 Illustrated in Figure 2 are the comparative optical situations for which the oil immersion objective functions ideally (Figure 2(a)), and for which a refractive index mismatch between the immersion oil and an aqueous medium results in serious image aberrations (Figure 2(b)).
 Imaging a specimen plane that is separated from the cover glass by a region of aqueous medium is representative of the optical conditions that prevail in thick biological specimen studies, and the image deterioration encountered is a primary incentive for the employment of water immersion objectives.
+Please note that water immersion objectives are different from water dipping objectives, which are not used with a coverglass and have the front lens directly immersed in the sample medium.

 The ideal optical situation for employment of a plan apochromat oil immersion objective is established when the specimen is in direct contact with the cover glass, ensuring a homogeneous refractive index (nominally 1.515) throughout the light path from the focal point at the surface of the specimen, through the cover glass, into the immersion oil, and continuing into the front element of the objective.
 In this configuration (Figure 2(a)), no refraction of the light waves occurs and the full numerical aperture of the objective is utilized.
 Furthermore, lens aberrations are well controlled and the resulting images exhibit maximum resolution and contrast.